-Children / young people should be able to trust and confide in workers, and develop appropriate relationships that provide support and encouragement to the child / young person.
-Workers should avoid fostering inappropriate dependence on the part of a child / young person.
+Children and young people should be able to trust and confide in workers, and develop appropriate relationships that provide support and encouragement to the child or young person.
+Workers should avoid fostering inappropriate dependence on the part of a child or young person.

-Extra care should be taken in developing relationships with children / young people of the opposite sex.
-During a program workers should focus their attention on members of the same sex.
-Where a child / young person seeks to discuss or obtain assistance in relation to a personal problem they should be directed to confide in a person of the same sex.
+Extra care should be taken in developing relationships with children and young people of the opposite sex.
+Where a child or young person seeks to discuss or obtain assistance in relation to a personal problem they should be directed to confide in a person of the same sex.

 Workers should avoid behaviour that involves or suggests favouritism or inappropriate special relationships.
-Workers should have no secrets with children / young people.
+Workers should have no secrets with children or young people.

 8) Physical Contact